97revenge/check-box-for-groceries/README.md

-# A beautiful check-box for groceries
+ > # A dinamic check-box for groceries 🍱

 ### A checklist list created with React, Axios & Styled-components.
 <br>